gabrielBusta/gabrielBusta.github.io/content/welcome-to-the-world-of-release-engineering.md

 ### **In Conclusion: There's a Lot to Learn About Release Engineering**

 Release engineering is a complex but interesting world.
-It ensures the software we depend on is created with precision and care.
+It ensures the software we depend on is created with attention and care.
 Whether it’s a nightly build or a stable release, each step in the release process plays a critical role in delivering a safe and enjoyable product.
-So, the next time you update your Firefox browser, remember the intricate journey it has taken in the world of release engineering!
+So, next time you update your Firefox browser, remember the intricate journey it took in the world of release engineering!